Western American Art: History

 Before the twentieth century, Western American art was not considered as important as it is in current decades.
-The paintings connected with the western American were described as impoverished and marginal quality for serious study.
-Therefore, because of the desire to distinct from the Europe in both the cultural and political aspect, there were some writers who started to explore a national art that would stand for the New World than the Old.
+The paintings connected with the western United States were described as impoverished and marginal quality for serious study.
+Therefore, because of the desire to distance themselves from Europe in both cultural and political aspects, there were some writers who started to explore a national art that would stand for the New World more than the Old.

-During the eighteenth century, the subjects of the paintings were mainly focused on the heroic landscapes and the artists aimed to achieve the accuracy of the scenario showed in the paintings.
-The Moccasin Error which is a factual error of a painting called The Death of General Wolfe, demonstrates how the artists during that period treated the accuracy of paintings.
-For this painting, Henry Laurens pointed out that the Indian was shown without moccasins which was unrealistic depending on the fact that the Indian warriors would not join in a fight without their moccasins, which they regarded as an indispensable part of their fighting equipment.
-Benjamin West, who painted The Death of General Wolfe, admitted this error and fixed it by added a pair of moccasins at the left corner.
+During the eighteenth century, the subjects of the paintings focused mainly on the dramatic landscapes of the continent, and the artists aimed to achieve accuracy of the scenes depicted in the paintings.
+The "Moccasin Error" in a painting called The Death of General Wolfe demonstrated how the artists during that period treated the accuracy of the subject.
+For this painting, Henry Laurens pointed out that the Indian in the picture was shown without moccasins, which was unrealistic because the Native warriors would not join in a fight without what they regarded as an indispensable part of their fighting equipment.
+Benjamin West, who painted The Death of General Wolfe, admitted this error and fixed it by adding a pair of moccasins at the left corner.